GiannisStathoudakis/Theoros/README.md

 This project was built to address a fundamental security philosophy: **The Kubernetes API Server (port 6443) should never be exposed to humans, VPNs, or the public internet.**

 Instead of distributing highly privileged `kubeconfig` files—which present a massive security and lifecycle management risk—Theoros demonstrates an alternative architecture.
 It drops a strict API Gateway in front of cluster operations, acting as a secure "jump box."
-Users authenticate via short-lived web tokens over standard HTTPS (port 443), while the native Kubernetes API remains completely hidden behind internal firewalls.
+Users authenticate via secure, personal access tokens (similar to GitHub Personal Access Tokens) over standard HTTPS (port 443), while the native Kubernetes API remains completely hidden behind internal firewalls.

 > **Architectural Disclaimer:** Theoros is an experimental implementation of the **API Gateway / Proxy Pattern** used by enterprise tools like Teleport.
 It is designed for **Trusted DevOps and Platform Engineering teams** to demonstrate attack surface reduction.
 It operates on a shared-privilege execution model to prove the concept of hiding the control plane, rather than serving as a production-ready RBAC replacement.